Frequently Asked Questions

 What is the Cooking Program like?

 In Cooking our goal is to choose recipes that can be completed by the camper herself.
 Campers get to measure, chop, mix, sprinkle, toss etc.; it is a very hands-on program.
 We want campers to be exposed to different parts of a meal.
-We emphasize safety and the proper treatment of different ingredients.
+We emphasize safety and the proper use of different ingredients and utensils.
 We talk a lot about cooking breakfast, brunch, snacks, lunch, appetizers, main course items, as well as desserts!
 A small taste is sent home each day.
 A cookbook with all the recipes used during each session is presented to each camper on the last day of camp.

 What are the Sewing Projects like?